mstockebrand/GABRA5_scRNAseq_Mm_P4_hpc/README.md

 ## Analysis workflow
+scRNA-seq data analysis was performed in R with package Seurat and packages within (Hao et al. 2023 Nat Biotechnol, https://doi.org/10.1038/s41587-023-01767-y, https://satijalab.org/seurat/).
-scRNA-seq data analysis consisted of the following steps
+It consisted of the following steps

-### load and adjust dataset
+### dataset loading and adjustment
 The dataset aggregated by the cellranger pipeline was loaded and converted into a Seurat object.
 Metadata was updated with sample information and some QC-parameters.

 ### QC